vidishsirdesai/projects/README.md

 - `dsthostsrvserrorrate` and `srvserrorrate`.
 - `dsthostsrvserrorrate` and `dsthostserrorrate`.

-Based on the above observations, the columns that can be removed are,
+Based on the above observations, the columns that can be removed from the DataFrame are,
 - `isguestlogin`.
 - `numroot`.
 - `srvserrorrate`.